 Staples are to be removed 10-14 days from your surgery date.
-If your follow-up appointment with your surgeon is not within two weeks, please make an appointment with your family physician to have your staples removed.
+If your follow-up appointment with your surgeon is not within two weeks, you may be advised to make an appointment with your family physician to have your staples removed.
 You will receive instructions from your nurse at time of discharge.